stdevel/poodle_protector/README.md

 ``poodle_protector.py`` is a Python script for automatically protecting your systems against POODLE vulnerability ([*CVE-2014-3566*](http://web.nvd.nist.gov/view/vuln/detail?vulnId=CVE-2014-3566)).
 It scans your Apache server configuration directories for unsecure configuration directives and ensures security by disabling SSL 2.0 and 3.0.
 It can also restart your server instantly after customizing the configuration.

-This only works for Linux web servers running Apache.
+Currently this only works for Linux servers running Apache, the support for other affected daemons (Tomcat, vsftpd, Dovecot, Postfix, openLDAP, CUPS) is planned.
 The following Linux distros are detected automatically:
 - CentOS / Red Hat Enterprise Linux
 - openSUSE / SUSE Linux Enterprise Server
 - Debian / Ubuntu